Male Pattern Baldness

 Follicular Unit Transplantation (FUT)

+Follicular unit transplantation is a type of hair transplantation that moves strips of hair from one area of your body to your scalp.
 FUT hair transplants are also known as strip hair transplant procedures.
 The FUT hair transplant method involves taking a strip of hair and tissue from the donor area.
-Then, Dr. Barnard, Dr. Golio, or Dr. Singh will dissect the hair strips into individual hair grafts.
-Afterward, the doctors will transplant the grafts into the thinning and balding areas.
+Doctors dissect the hair strips into individual hair grafts, which are then transplanted into the thinning and balding areas.

 FUT hair transplants are possible thanks to advanced tools formulated to combat hair loss.
-Our surgical team can use FUT tools to perform MEGA sessions with up to 4,000 grafts.
+Our resident expert Dr. Barnard can use FUT tools to perform MEGA sessions with up to 4,000 grafts.

 Follicular Unit Extraction (FUE)

-FUE hair transplants can take more time than other procedures, and the surgeons and clinicians involved must have advanced training for the best results.
+FUE hair transplants can take longer than other procedures, and the surgeons and clinicians must have advanced training for the best results.
 Fortunately, you can get these results at Hair Transplant Specialists (NYC).
 Dr. Barnard, Dr. Golio, Clinician Daniels, and Dr. Singh are adept with many technologies and methods, including FUE.

 Finasteride (Propecia) for Hair Loss